Wizard451345/kickstart.nvim/README.md

   cmd = { 'bash-language-server', 'start' },
   })
   end,
   }
   ```
-- [ ] Watch Primeagen's Nvim video to mak me feel that I know what I am doing.
-(I don't).

 I am currently practicing git commands right now.
-This repository has 2 branches.
-Main and Master.
+This repository has 3 branches.
+Main, Master and Modular.

 - The **Master** Branch is the original Kickstart repo.
 I am closely following it for any changes.
 I am thinking on keeping it on sync.

 - The **Main** Branch is my personal configuration.
 To be honest, it is very similar to the Master Branch.
 But with slight personal touches.
 It is not too special though.

-- The **Modular** branch idk, what this was beuh.
+- The **Modular** branch idk.
+I gave up on this.
+May do something with this later.

-I may have been thinking on merging these 2 branches but there is some files that may be in conflict, so for now I will keep it seperate until I feel ready enough.
+- Not Implemented yet.
+I am thinking on creating another branch for Windows, as I also use it and it usally conflicts!

+There are some things that could be required, will depend on which OS you use!
+Run `:checkhealth` and `:messages` when needed.

 ## My Main goals with this project